Hiya mike

 the rights of conscience and religious liberty.

-here) was drafted on October 20, 2009 and released November 20, 2009, having been signed by more than 150 American religious leaders.
+The document (which is available to read here) was drafted on October 20, 2009 and released November 20, 2009, having been signed by more than 150 American religious leaders.
 You can sign it too by going here.

 Friday, October 30, 2009